 With tumour locations other than the cerebrum or cerebellum, complete removal may still be possible, but the benefits need to be weighed up against various possible after-effects.
 For example, if the tumour is in the optic nerve, complete removal may be achieved, but it can result in blindness in the affected eye.
 Or if the tumour is in one of the ‘midline structures’ (e.g. hypothalamus, brain stem, spinal cord), surgery can affect the functions these areas control, such as breathing, sleep, body temperature, particularly in children younger than 2 years old.

-In some cases, complete removal of the tumour may not be possible.
+With tumours that are more diffuse (less well-defined), complete removal is often not possible.
 It may be located in a difficult area of the brain to operate, or near important parts of the brain where surgery could do more harm than good.

 Depending on how much of the tumour is removed, you may be put on a ‘watch and wait’ approach after surgery.
 Alternatively you may be given radiotherapy after your surgery, though doctors try to avoid this in people with the genetic condition NF1 and also in children under three years old.
-Occasionally chemotherapy may also be given.
+Chemotherapy may also be given.

 Further surgery may be needed later to remove the rest of the tumour that was left, or if it starts to regrow.
 You may also need further surgery if the tumour is blocking the flow of the cerebro-spinal fluid (a condition called ‘hydrocephalus’), to insert a shunt to remove the excess fluid from the brain.

 Radiotherapy is a type of treatment that uses radiation to destroy tumour cells.
 It can be used on its own or alongside neurosurgery or chemotherapy.

 If you are relatively fit, a long course of radiotherapy over several weeks may by suggested.
 If not, a shorter course may be more suitable.
 Radiotherapy is very rarely used in children under three years old.